Pfizer needed volunteers to help its COVID-19 vaccine trials. Horry County obliged.

-A pair of Main Street Physicians Care (MSPC) facilities in Little River and Loris hosted an unknown number of the 43,000 total volunteers since late July, with the patients being given either got two doses of the vaccine or a placebo.
+A pair of Main Street Physicians Care facilities in Little River and Loris hosted an undisclosed number of the 43,000 total volunteers since late July, with the patients being given either two doses of the vaccine or a placebo.

-In the groundbreaking study, which was co-engineered by BioNTech, 94 confirmed cases of COVID-19 occurred, with 90 percent happening in those that were given the placebo and 10 percent from those that received the vaccine.

-According to Pfizer, the vaccine had an efficacy rate higher than 90 percent at seven days following the second dose, which indicates that near full protection is seen at 28 days — or just under one month.
+According to Pfizer, the vaccine had an efficacy rate higher than 90 percent at seven days following the second dose, which indicates that near full protection is seen at 28 days.

 Prior to Monday’s announcement, the U.S. Food and Drug Administration had indicated it expected a 50 percent efficacy rate from any potential vaccine.